-From the customer perspective, CX mapping shows the correspondence of customer’s expectations and actual interaction with the business.
-Creating a customer experience map requires a lot of work analyzing customer behavior at various touchpoints, and may seem to be overwhelming task, so you need to map through step-by-step process and cover all the aspects of customer interaction with your brand.
+From the customer perspective, CX mapping shows the correspondence of customers’ expectations and actual interaction with the business.
+Creating a customer experience map requires a lot of work analyzing customer behavior at various touchpoints, and may seem to be an overwhelming task, so you need to map through a step-by-step process and cover all the aspects of customer interaction with your brand.

 What is Customer Experience Mapping

 Customer Experience Mapping (CX Mapping) is a visual representation of all the touchpoints a customer has with a brand (company).
 Experience mapping covers all the journey a customer takes from the first moment he becomes aware of your company or product to the purchase and after-sales support.

 Customer experience mapping is similar to customer journey mapping, but there is one big difference: while customer journey mapping focuses on the actions your customers go through to get to a certain point (e.g. from getting a flyer to making a purchase from you), customer experience mapping focuses on the experiences and interactions they have with your brand overall.
 It continues through ownership, usage, service, support, reviews, references, feedback, and referrals.

 Customer experience maps are usually visualized instead of being simply presented in the form of text to allow you and your team to better understand how your customers think, what they feel, and how they act at each touchpoint and across all the channels.

 Customer experience mapping has many benefits, it helps companies to understand what their customers go through and improve the quality of services.
 And here are the main benefits of using customer experience mapping for different areas of your business:

 - Marketing: Your marketing will be significantly improved once you start using customer experience mapping.
 Your marketing team will be able to step into customers’ shoes and see their actions from the customer’s perspective.
 Because you will now have a better understanding of your audience, you will be able to deliver your messages more effectively and maybe even reduce the cost of your digital marketing.